 1947

-The first partial remission of pediatric leukemia is achieved using the drug aminopterin, paving the way for later cures.
+The first partial remission of pediatric leukemia was achieved using the drug aminopterin, paving the way for later cures.
 Prior to this time, children suffering from acute leukemia typically died within weeks of diagnosis.

 1958